vijayraavi/architecture-center/docs/cloud-adoption/governance/journeys/small-to-medium-enterprise/security-baseline-evolution.md

 ## Conclusion

-Adding the above processes and changes to the governance MVP will help to mitigate many of the risks associated with security governance.
+Adding the above processes and changes to the governance MVP will help to remediate many of the risks associated with security governance.
 Together, they add the network, identity, and security monitoring tools needed to protect data.

 ## Next Steps